-In medium heatproof bowl or top of double boiler, whisk together juice, zest, sugar, salt and yolks.
+In top of double-boiler, whisk together juice, zest, sugar and salt.
+Add yolks.
+Whisk to combine.

-Place over medium pan of simmering water on medium heat.
-Stir with whisk 5 minutes, or until thickened and opaque, but do not allow curd to boil.
-Look for signs of doneness: Temperature should reach 160F (71C).
-Curd should be thick enough to coat back of spoon and running your finger through it should leave a clear path.
+Place over simmering water.
+Stir often, then constantly with whisk 7 to 10 minutes, until thickened and opaque, but do not boil.
+Look for signs of doneness: Temperature should reach 170F (76C).
+Curd should be thick but pourable.
+It should coat back of spoon and running your finger through it should leave a clear trail.

 Remove from heat.
-Whisk in butter one piece at a time, until melted.
+Whisk in butter quickly, until melted.

-- For a sweeter curd, increase both sugar and butter to 1/3 cup (75 mL).
+- For sweeter curd, increase both sugar and butter to 1/3 cup (75 mL).

 - You can double the recipe.

-Lemon/Lime Mousse Curd: Beat egg yolks and sugar with electric hand mixer for 2 to 3 minutes, until pale, smooth and fluffy before whisking in lemon/lime juice, zest and salt.
+Beat egg yolks and sugar with electric hand mixer 2 to 3 minutes, until pale, smooth and fluffy, before whisking in lemon/lime juice, zest and salt.
 Then carry on cooking over simmering water.